 Finding H1 Tags

-You’ll find the H1 tag either at the top of a webpage or somewhere towards the beginning of its content.
-If you don’t see the H1 tag at the top of the page, that means your page is not set up correctly.
-Poor on-page SEO structure is one of the most common reasons your page doesn’t rank higher in the search results.
+You’ll find the H1 tag either at the top of a page or somewhere towards the beginning of its content.
+If you don’t see the H1 tag at the top of the page, that means your page may not be set up correctly.
+Poor on-page SEO structure is one of the most common reasons a page doesn’t rank higher in the search results.

 Not sure which header is your H1?
-Come to think of it, are you wondering where all of your page titles, descriptions, and headers are?
+Are you wondering where all of your page titles, descriptions, and headers are?
 We have you covered.

 Double-left-click on the phrase that looks like the closest match.
 Then right-click on your highlight, and left-click on “Inspect.”
 Your web browser will open up an inspection window.
 Review the information in the window to see if the section you highlighted is the H1.
 If it’s not, the inspection window should show you where it is.

 If you don’t find the H1 tag right away, you will likely find it somewhere in the middle of your page.
-You can also use SEO tools like Screaming Frog, SEMrush, Ahrefs, or Moz to check if your page has an H1.
+You can also use SEO tools like Screaming Frog, Ahrefs, or Moz to check if your page has an H1.
+If your site runs on WordPress, the Yoast SEO plugin also flags missing or duplicate H1 issues.

 Note that an H1 and title tag are not the same.
-An H1 is the reader-facing, largest header on a webpage.
-A title tag is a short description of the webpage for search engines’ purposes.
-They are similar in that search engines use both to determine what a webpage is about, but different in that H1s are much more important for human consumption than robot consumption.
+An H1 is the reader-facing, largest header on a page.
+A title tag is a short description of the page that appears in search results and browser tabs.
+They are similar in that search engines use both to determine what a page is about, but different in that H1s are much more important for human consumption than for search engine crawlers.

 Why Are H1 Tags Important for SEO?